Victoria Grover

 HNC Social Services

-43-year-old Victoria left school at 16 and worked part-time whilst raising her son.
-Her return to full-time education began in 2020, when she joined NESCol.
+After leaving school at the age of 16, Victoria worked part-time whilst raising her son.
+Her return to full-time education began in 2020, when she joined NESCol to study care.

-She said: “I found the courage to apply for the SCQF Level 4 Introduction to Health & Social Care course.
+She said: “I found the courage to apply for the Introduction to Health & Social Care course.
 I decided to upskill as I felt this would be great for my confidence and I could see if full-time education was something I could achieve.”

-Victoria moved from Aberdeen to Macduff in 2022, opting to study at Fraserburgh Campus for Level 6.
+Victoria thrived at College, working her way through social care courses.
+In 2022, she moved from Aberdeen to Macduff and opted to study SCQF Level 6 course at Fraserburgh Campus.
 Unfortunately, this year proved to be exceptionally challenging.

 Victoria had to juggle her studies with caring for her brother until he sadly passed away in May 2023.
 In an incredible demonstration of resilience, she managed to sit her exams whilst going through the grieving process.